Japan

 • International Education Standards

 The Certified Public Accountants Act outlines the requirements to become a CPA in Japan.
-These include passing a CPA examination that is administered by the Certified Public Accountants and Auditing Oversight Board, completing a professional accountancy education provided by the Japan Foundation for Accounting Education and Learning, completing practical experience, and passing a final assessment offered by the Japanese Institute of Certified Public Accountants (JICPA).
+These include passing a CPA examination that is administered by the Certified Public Accountants and Auditing Oversight Board (CPAAOB), completing a professional accountancy education provided by the Japan Foundation for Accounting Education and Learning (JFAEL), completing practical experience, and passing a final assessment offered by the Japanese Institute of Certified Public Accountants (JICPA).

-JICPA indicates these initial professional development requirements are generally in line with the revised IES requirements, although noting that it shares responsibility of this area among different stakeholders and implementation of the requirements may vary.
+JICPA indicates these initial professional development requirements are generally in line with the latest IES requirements in effect, although noting that it shares responsibility of this area among different stakeholders and implementation of the requirements may vary.

 Current Status: Adopted